The caveats, the chapters listing and the technical discussion are in Chapter 0 of the Weapons Locker – Melee Weapons document.

 - Called shots during a fight, relying on pain and bloodletting.
 Such as slashing at a hand to disable it, or at a brow so blood will get in the eyes.

 - General intimidation, and opportunity slashes to make people bleed.
 Losing blood tends to trigger instinctive reactions of shock and fear.
+There’s also the fear of permanent damage if slashed in the face.

 This is not weapon-specific, though.
 “You *are* going to get cut, accept it” is one of the main rules of knife-fighting.